dmitryvk/async-fn-stream/README.md

 [async-stream](https://github.com/tokio-rs/async-stream) is great!
 It has a nice syntax, but it is based on macros which brings some flaws:
-* proc-macros sometimes interacts badly with IDEs such as rust-analyzer or IntelliJ Rust. see e.g. <https://github.com/rust-lang/rust-analyzer/issues/11533>
+* proc-macros sometimes interacts badly with IDEs such as `rust-analyzer` or `RustRover`. see e.g. <https://github.com/rust-lang/rust-analyzer/issues/11533>
 * proc-macros may increase build times